Cross-Market Alpha: Testing Short-Term Trading Factors in the U.S. Market via Double-Selection LASSO: Empirical Analysis

 Of the original 191 Alpha factors, 23 were excluded prior to analysis due to unreliable or unstable time series signals.
 These factors produced excessive missing values or exhibited numerical instability in rolling calculations, making them unsuitable for portfolio construction and regression analysis.
 The remaining 168 Alpha factors are used for empirical evaluation.
 The corresponding Alpha191 single stock level signals are computed using a 252-day rolling window to capture relevant market dynamics while avoiding noise from obsolete long-term patterns.
 Stocks with incomplete data in the rolling window are excluded.

 Alpha factor construction follows a monthly rebalancing scheme.
 For each factor, daily signals are computed and used to form value-weighted high-minus-low decile portfolios based on firm market capitalization.
-Daily long--short returns are then aggregated to the monthly level by computing the mean of daily returns and scaling by 21 to approximate the monthly return.
+Daily long-short returns are then aggregated to the monthly level by computing the mean of daily returns and scaling by 21 to approximate the monthly return.
 Test assets constructed from the Alpha191 factors are based on a bivariate independent sort and include the first $3\times 2$ (size $\times$ factor) portfolios, with extensions to $5\times 5$ portfolios.
 For Jensen factors and their corresponding test assets, only monthly data are available.
 In these cases, lagged firm characteristics and market capitalizations are used to construct value-weighted high-minus-low decile portfolios, and no daily-to-monthly scaling is applied since returns are already measured at the monthly frequency.
 The decision to aggregate daily Alpha factor returns by scaling rather than directly constructing monthly returns is deliberate.
-Alpha factors are trading-based in nature and are designed to exploit short-horizon return predictability embedded in high-frequency signals.
-Aggregating daily returns preserves information about intra-month trading intensity and volatility that would be obscured if only end-of-month returns were used.
-In contrast, a direct monthly return construction would implicitly average over heterogeneous daily dynamics and understate the effective risk exposure of actively traded strategies.
-Scaling the mean daily return by 21 therefore yields a monthly return measure that is consistent with the economic scale of continuous trading strategies and aligns the return magnitude with the covariance-based pricing framework.
-Jensen factors, by contrast, are defined at the monthly frequency and reflect slower-moving economic risks, making daily aggregation neither feasible nor economically meaningful.
-Consequently, while the construction methods differ based on the underlying data availability, all factors and test assets are ultimately standardized to a monthly frequency for use in the empirical algorithms.
+Alpha191 factors are trading-based in nature and are designed to exploit short-horizon return predictability embedded in high-frequency signals.
+However, to ensure that this aggregation does not result in a smoothing over of critical information or introduce statistical bias, we subject our methodology to a rigorous two-part validation process.